 Synchronization is the key to improve patient safety and supply chain efficiency

-There has never been more of a need for data synchronization in healthcare than there is today.
-Hospitals now report that up to 20% of their supply chain costs are due to overheads associated with clearing up confusion caused by non-standardized product data across their operations.
-The same product can have different product numbers, different names and different spellings of the manufacturer name – making it difficult to order products and apply the correct discounts from their Group Purchasing Organization (GPO) contracts.
-Even ordering quantities can be confusing where an item ordered as an "each" could be a single item, or a dozen or more in a single box.
+There has never been more of a need for data synchronization and standardization in the healthcare industry than there is today.
+Hospitals now report that up to 20% of their supply chain costs are due to overhead associated with clearing up confusion caused by non-standardized product data across their operations.

-In a healthcare scenario Data Sync Direct is implemented to interact with both source data from healthcare product suppliers, and publication of source data to be consumed by other demand-side organisations, such as other healthcare providers and/or hospitals.
-This is often referred to as a 3-tier GDSN implementation.
-This system is used in other sectors as well like Foodservice and Alcohol/Beverages.
+Data Sync Direct is implemented to interact with both source data from healthcare product suppliers, and publication of source data to be consumed by other demand-side organizations, such as the FDA, other healthcare providers and/or hospitals.

 LANSA is a member of the GS1 Healthcare US industry group that focuses on driving the adoption and implementation of GS1 Standards in the healthcare industry to improve patient safety and supply chain efficiency.
 GS1 Healthcare US brings together members from all segments of the healthcare industry to address the issues that most impact healthcare in the United States.
 This initiative will provide participants in each step of the healthcare supply chain with significant gains in efficiencies – including distributors, GPOs, healthcare providers, industry associations, manufacturers, pharmacies and solution providers.